 Yuma's industry and manufacturing base has grown steadily on both sides of the border (maquiladoras included) precipitating additional trade in the Yuma-Rio Colorado region.

-We support to military bases: Marine Corps Air Station, Yuma (MCAS) and U. S. Army Yuma Proving Ground (YPG).
+We support two military bases: Marine Corps Air Station, Yuma (MCAS) and U. S. Army Yuma Proving Ground (YPG).

-A local organization began to provide community support of our two military bases.
+A local organization provides community support for our two military bases.
 For more information on this group, visit www.Yuma50.org.